willianantunes/rave-of-phonetics/frontend/content/blog/2021/02/2021-02-17-public-and-useful-tool-to-learn-phonetics.md

 ---
 id: a97c5410-6e3d-11eb-9fbe-31a4fdd703fc
-title: Public and useful tool to learn phonetics
+title: Public and useful tool to understand phonetics
 date: 2021-02-17T08:28:19.016Z
 cover: /assets/tools-rave-of-phonetics.png
 description: Know where this site came from, how it was built, and understand